Caminantes-del-desierto/Backend_pagina_cdd/README.md

-# GitHub Caminanttes del desierto ♥️ Django
+# Caminanttes del desierto  Django

 To run this application: